 - 1-inch ginger, grated or crushed (in a mortar-pestle)

-- 1 or 2 green chilies, crushed – about ½ to 1 teaspoon chopped green chilies or serrano pepper
+- 1 or 2 green chilies, crushed – about ½ to 1 teaspoon chopped green chilies or serrano pepper, crushed to a paste (in a mortar-pestle)

 - ½ teaspoon red chili powder or cayenne pepper